cysouw/diathesis/text/c07_reflexive.md

 ### [ N ] Obligatory dative reflexive {#sec:reflexive-obligatory-dative}

 It is exceedingly rare to have a dative *sich* without other arguments.
-A possible example is the (arguably lexicalised) collocation *sich Mühe geben* 'to make an effort' [@next].
+A possible example is the (arguably lexicalised) collocation *sich Mühe geben* 'to make an effort' [@next a].
+Also, the verb *behelfen* 'to manage' is apparently becoming acceptable with a dative reflexive pronoun in online communication [@strecker2017].

 ::: ex
-Ich gebe mir Mühe.
+- Ich gebe mir Mühe.
+- Ich behelfe mich (mir).
 :::

 **Attested Verbs**

-- *Mühe geben*
+- *behelfen, Mühe geben*

 ### [ NA ] Obligatory dative reflexive+accusative {#sec:reflexive-obligatory-dative-accusative}